Catherine Giordano is a writer and public speaker who often speaks out on political matters.

 Government by Chaos

-Trump seems to have invented a new form of government--government by chaos.
+Trump seems to have invented a new form of leadership—government by chaos.
 Perhaps he finds chaos exciting or useful, or perhaps it is just a result of his incompetence.

+- Lies.
 Trump lies constantly.
-And not just the ordinary political lies—giant whoppers—without a grain of truth.
+And not just the ordinary political lies: giant whoppers, without a grain of truth.
 No one knows what to believe anymore.
 Plus, when his lies are exposed, he just doubles down and tells more lies in an attempt to make the first lies seem true.

 A Dangerous Time for America